ForestAdmin/agent-nodejs/docs/getting-started/install/create-your-agent.md

 All mandatory variables are provided as environment variables during onboarding.

 Your agent cannot be started without them, and no default values are provided.

-### `agentUrl` (string, no default)

-This variable contains the url at which your agent is reachable by your users.

-You will need to provide it to us during onboarding, and it will be passed-on to your agent as an environment variable.
-Both values must match.

-To better understand how it is used, check the [prefix variable](#mountprefix-string-default-to-empty-string)

 ### `authSecret` (string, no default)